Facebook removes Russian networks tied to intelligence services that interfered in the U.S. in 2016

 “Today’s disclosures are further evidence that Russia continues aggressive interference operations and broader influence operations aimed at divisions within countries and among allies,” said Graham Brookie, director of the Atlantic Council’s Digital Forensic Research Lab, which tracks disinformation and studied two of the three networks removed by Facebook.

-The tactics described by Facebook and outside researchers who studied the same networks suggest that Russian increasingly is using phony news sites and think tanks to lend credibility to its disinformation, in some cases involving unwitting freelance writers in the operations.
+The tactics described by Facebook and outside researchers who studied the same networks suggest Russia increasingly is using phony news sites and think tanks to lend credibility to its disinformation, in some cases involving unwitting freelance writers in the operations.
 This is a shift from the 2016 election and its immediate aftermath, when Russian operations were broader in their targeting, using fake accounts on Facebook, Twitter, YouTube and other social media platforms to spread messages to mass audiences based on their political or demographic characteristics.

-The shift has been driven by the growing need by disinformation operatives to avoid detection and removal by social media companies and U.S. government agencies, said Nathaniel Gleicher, head of cybersecurity policy for Facebook.
+The shift has been driven by the growing need of disinformation operatives to avoid detection and removal by social media companies and U.S. government agencies, said Nathaniel Gleicher, head of cybersecurity policy for Facebook.
 One of the networks was discovered by Facebook after a tip from the FBI, which has been monitoring Russian and other foreign actors online.

 “They’ve been forced into using less effective techniques, but they are still trying,” Gleicher said.